 - English language proficiency.

-Unless exempted by the Admissions Committee, non-native speakers must demonstrate English proficiency through a TOEFL score of 79 on the internet-based test (iBT), 213 on the computer-based test or 550 on the paper-based test.
+Unless exempted by the Admissions Committee, non-native speakers must demonstrate English proficiency through a TOEFL score of 79 on the internet-based test (iBT).
 Emperor’s College TOEFL code is 8409.

 In certain cases, Emperor’s College follows a special admissions policy consistent with ACAOM recommendations for applicants who demonstrate the intellectual and professional aptitude for doctoral-level studies, but do not meet specific criteria for standard admissions.

 Special admissions policies may be applied in the following circumstances.
 The normal application process still applies.

 Applicants whose prior training lacks particular and limited educational requirements needed for doctoral-level comprehension, yet who possesses an ACAOM- accredited or candidate degree or its foreign equivalent, may be granted acceptance into the program upon proof of completion of all identified coursework deficiencies.